-- g) A statement whether the group owns or rents a facility to deliver its programs or services and a copy of the certificate of title or lease agreement.; - A breakdown of the yearly facility usage by members and nonh) members, rental fees, and copies of contracts and leases; and - i) Minutes of executive or general meeting at which authorization was granted to make application for gaming licence. - The Regulatory Division shall accept copies of the following documents 3. as proof of incorporation or legal formation of the applicant group: - a) A Certificate of Incorporation if the group is incorporated under the Societies Act, Part 9 of the Companies Act, Religious Societies Land Act or other statute; - b) Letters patent for groups incorporated under Part II of the Canada Corporations Act: - c) A Charter from a recognized international governing body along with by-laws of the governing body authorizing the establishment of charter groups; and - A letter of authority from a governing body authorizing the formation d) of a chapter or branch group along with by-laws of the governing body showing the governing body has the legal right to authorize the establishment of chapter or branch groups. - If licence fees are payable the group must be incorporated in a form 4. listed in Standard 1. g). - For groups incorporated under a statute, the Regulatory Division shall 5. confirm through Corporate Registry that the group is listed as "active."
+- h) A breakdown of the yearly facility usage by members and nonmembers, rental fees, and copies of contracts and leases; and - i) Minutes of executive or general meeting at which authorization was granted to make application for gaming licence. - 3.
+The Regulatory Division shall accept copies of the following documents as proof of incorporation or legal formation of the applicant group: - a) A Certificate of Incorporation if the group is incorporated under the Societies Act, Part 9 of the Companies Act, Religious Societies Land Act or other statute; - b) Letters patent for groups incorporated under Part II of the Canada Corporations Act; - c) A Charter from a recognized international governing body along with by-laws of the governing body authorizing the establishment of charter groups; and - d) A letter of authority from a governing body authorizing the formation of a chapter or branch group along with by-laws of the governing body showing the governing body has the legal right to authorize the establishment of chapter or branch groups. - 4.
+If licence fees are payable the group must be incorporated in a form listed in Standard 1. g). - 5.
+For groups incorporated under a statute, the Regulatory Division shall confirm through Corporate Registry that the group is listed as "active."
 If the group is not listed with Corporate Registry or the group is listed as "start" or "struck," the applicant shall be contacted by the Regulatory Division ("start" means registries have begun the process of "striking" the group from the registry).
 If the group is listed as "start" or "struck" the group shall be advised that their gaming application will not be processed until they make the outstanding filing with Corporate Registry and are listed as "active" on the registry.
-If not listed, the group shall be advised that their gaming licence application cannot be processed until they are listed as "active" on the Corporate Registry.
+If not listed, the group shall be advised that their gaming licence application cannot be processed until they are listed as "active" on the Corporate Registry. - 6.
+The Regulatory Division shall review the group's registered Objects as stated in a Statement of Objects, in their registered by-laws or in their